metablaster/WindowsFirewallRuleset/docs/FAQ.md

 Internet might or might not work but the icon says "No Network".

-This problem happens due to something with DHCP, when your NIC is configured for DHCP, to resolve this problem run:
+If your internet connections works this problem happens either due to something with DHCP or DNS:

+- If you're using DHCP to resolve this problem run:

 ```powershell
 ipconfig /release